YangQF2002/Kosme-Backend/README.md

    <br>

-4. Go into the directory
+4. Go into the root directory
    ```
    cd kosme-backend
    ```